anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter02.md

 ![Scope](../figures/bogo_ifo.png)

 ## Synopsis:
-This chapter mainly covers the overall requirement for Reference Conformance test.
-The Conformance tests are conducted on NFVI and VNF level.
-Conformance on NFVI makes sure the SUT follows RM & RA requirement, and conformance on VNF makes sure VNF can be deployed and sufficiently working on the NFVI that has passed the conformance test.
+This chapter mainly covers the overall requirement for the Reference Conformance test.
+The Conformance tests are conducted on the Cloud Infrastructure and VNF level.
+Conformance on the Cloud Infrastructure makes sure the SUT follows RM & RA requirements, and conformance on VNF makes sure that the VNF can be deployed and sufficiently work on the Cloud Infrastructure that has passed the conformance test.

 <!---Verification will be used to indicate conformance to design requirement specifications.
 Activities involved Reviews and Walk-Throughs to ensure the NFVI is delivered per implementation specifications.--->

 <!---Validations is used to indicate testing performed to confirm the actual output of a product meets the expected, or desired outcome, or behavior.--->

 All Terms utilized throughout this chapter are intended to align with CVC definitions, and their use through CVC documentation, guidelines, and standards.
-This chapter will outline the Requirements, Process, and Automation, needed to deliver NFVI conformance.
+This chapter will outline the Requirements, Process, and Automation, needed to deliver the Cloud Infrastructure conformance.

 ## Introduction
-NFVI (Network Functions Virtualization Infrastructure) refers to the physical and virtual resources (compute, storage and network) on which virtual network functions (VNFs) are deployed.
-Due to differentiation of API and under layer configuration and capability matrix, cross vendor VNF deployment on NFVI becomes hard to predict, and requires huge amount of cross vendor interoperability tests.
-With combined effort from operators and vendors, define RA and RM, to make sure to consolidate the under layer configuration, capability and API, so as to provide the upper layer VNF with a 'common cloud infrastructure'.
-Based on this, Anuket also provides RC for conformance test of SUT against RA & RM requirements.
+The Cloud Infrastructure refers to the physical and virtual resources (compute, storage and network) on which virtual network functions (VNFs) are deployed.
+Due to the differences in the API and under-layer configuration and capability matrix,  multiple vendor VNF deployments on the shared Cloud Infrastructure becomes hard to predict, and requires s amount of cross vendor interoperability tests.
+With the combined effort from operators and vendors, define the RA and RM, that standardises the under layer configuration, capability and API, so as to provide the upper layer VNF with a 'common cloud infrastructure'.
+Based on this, Anuket also provides RC for conformance tests of SUT against RA & RM requirements.
 SUT passes the conformance test will be identified as NFVI that can fit into the common requirements.

 In the meantime, RC also provides conformance test for VNF.
 The intention is to make sure VNF that passes RC test cases can be deployed on any NFVI which also passes RC without any conformance and interoperability issue.

 ## Methodology
-The NFVI is consumed or used by VNFs via APIs exposed by Virtualised Infrastructure Manager (VIM).
+The Cloud Infrastructure is consumed or used by VNFs via APIs exposed by Virtualised Infrastructure Manager (VIM).
 The resources created by VIM on the NFVI use the underlying physical hardware (compute, storage and network) either directly or indirectly.
-Anuket recommends RA1 to be used as a reference architecture for NFVI conformance.
-This  would provide a set of standard interfaces to create resources on NFVI.
+Anuket recommends RA1 to be used as a reference architecture for the Cloud Infrastructure conformance.
+This would provide a set of standard interfaces to create resources on the Cloud Infrastructure.
 Below step by step process illustrates the NFVI conformance methodology:
 * SUT (Anuket RI1 or commercial NFVI) is deployed on hardware for conformance test.
 * A set of tests run on SUT to determine the SUT readiness for conformance process.
 * Golden KPIs are taken as a reference.